final-hill/derivative-parser/README.md

 TypeScript implementation of a Derivative Parser.

+## FAQ

+- TODO: How laziness is avoided via Proxies

 ## Additional Reading

 * [A non-blocking lexing toolkit for Scala in less than 800 lines of code, from regex derivatives](http://matt.might.net/articles/nonblocking-lexing-toolkit-based-on-regex-derivatives/)